JohnEarnest/Octo/Readme.md

 	 7 8 9 E     a s d f
 	 A 0 B F     z x c v

 Octo syntax is in some ways inspired by Forth- a series of whitespace-delimited tokens.
-Subroutines are defined with `:` followed by a name, and simply using the name will perform a call. `;` terminates subroutines with a return. `#` indicates a single-line comment.
+Labels are defined with `:` followed by a name, and simply using a name by itself will perform a call. `;` terminates subroutines with a return. `#` indicates a single-line comment.
 Numbers can use `0x` or `0b` prefixes to indicate hexadecimal or binary encodings, respectively.
 Whenever numbers are encountered outside a statement they will be compiled as literal bytes.
 Names must always be defined before they can be used- programs are written in "reading" order.
 An entrypoint named `main` must be defined.

 In the following descriptions, `vx` and `vy` refer to some register name (v0-vF), `l` refers to a (forth-style) identifier and `n` refers to some number.

 Statements
 ----------

-- `:const l n`      declare a constant with some numeric value.
-- `:data l`         declare a label- can be used like a constant.
-- `return`          return from the current subroutine.
+- `return`          return from the current subroutine. (alias for ;)
 - `clear`           clear the screen.
 - `bcd vx`          decode vx into BCD at I, I+1, I+2.
 - `save vx`         save registers v0-vx to I.